IS 574 Business Intelligence and Analytics Systems

 This course introduces the concepts of business intelligence (BI) as components and functionality of information systems.
 It explores how business problems can be solved effectively by using operational data to create data warehouses, and then applying data mining tools and analytics to gain new insights into organizational operations.
 Detailed discussion of the analysis, design and implementation of systems for BI, including: the differences between types of reporting and analytics, enterprise data warehousing, data management systems, decision support systems, knowledge management systems, big data and data/text mining.
 Case studies are used to explore the use of application software, tools, success and limitations of BI as well as technical, managerial and social issues.

 No assigned textbook is used.
-Students are required to purchase one Harvard Business School case from https://hbsp.harvard.edu/import/716757 (with a discount price):
+Students are required to purchase one Harvard Business School case from https://hbsp.harvard.edu/import/813807 (at a discounted price):

 - Caterpillar Tunneling: Revitalizing User Adoption of Business Intelligence Frances Leung; Murat Kristal

 - Managing with Analytics at Procter & Gamble (613045-PDF-ENG) Thomas H. Davenport; Marco Iansiti; Alain Serels